 Do you have an Apple Watch from the Series 0, Series 1, Series 2, or Series 3?
 You may be entitled to financial compensation, as Apple is being sued over alleged defects in its smartwatches for over $5 million in damages.

-The new lawsuit against the tech giant, which was reported by AppleInsider, claims that all Apple Watches through the Series 3 are defective by design.
-We invited our Los Angeles County product liability attorney from the Compass Law Group, PC to investigate the complaint.
+The new lawsuit against the tech giant, which was reported by AppleInsider, claims that all Apple Watches through the Series 3 is defective by design.
+We invited our Los Angeles County product liability attorney from the Compass Law Group, LLP to investigate the complaint.

 What is all the fuss about?

 According to the class-action lawsuit, which was filed with the U.S. District Court for the Northern District of California, every model of Apple Watch from the Series 0, Series 1, Series 2, and Series 3 contains “the same defect and/or flaw,” which allegedly causes the screens on the watches to “crack, shatter, or detach from the body of the product.”

 The worst part is that the wearer is never to blame for the defect, as their actions or lack of action has no impact on the alleged defective design, claims the lawsuit.
 Furthermore, the lawsuit claims that this defect may occur only days or weeks after purchase.

 Can Apple really be held liable for defective Apple Watches?

 Our best product liability lawyers in California agree that the plaintiff, Kenneth Sciacca, and his attorneys could succeed in their efforts to hold Apple liable for the alleged design defect and recover $5 million in damages.

 “But could Apple have prevented the defect or was the tech company actually aware of the defect at or before the time it began selling Apple Watches?” you may be wondering.
 The lawsuit claims that Apple indeed knew that their products were defective but failed to take reasonable steps to fix it or warn the public of the defect.